 - ½ teaspoon freshly ground pepper

-- 2 tbsp chopped fresh parsley for garnish
+- 2 tablespoon fresh parsley chopped, for garnish

 - Preheat oven to 425°F.

 - Scrub the carrots and peel if necessary.
 Cut larger ones in half lengthwise so that carrots are of uniform sizes and place them in a large bowl.

 - In a separate container, whisk olive oil, minced garlic, rosemary, mustard, honey, salt and pepper.
 Whisk to combine and pour all but 2 tablespoons over carrots, coating evenly, making sure they are all well-coated.
 Set aside the 2 tablespoons to drizzle over the carrots once they're roasted.

 - Arrange in a single layer in a parchment paper-lined baking sheet.
 Avoid having them touch each other.
 Use two baking sheets if necessary.